DavidDahlbudding/chelio/README.md

 Chelio is a framework designed to couple the 1D radiative transfer code [HELIOS](https://github.com/exoclime/HELIOS) with the equilibrium chemistry code [GGchem](https://github.com/pw31/GGchem).
 It enables self-consistent atmospheric simulations by iteratively calculating temperature-pressure profiles and chemical compositions.

+This framework accompanies the paper "Habitability of Tidally Heated H$_2$-Dominated Exomoons around Free-Floating Planets" by Dahlbüdding et al. (subm.).
+The data produced by Chelio and presented in the paper are available on [Zenodo](https://doi.org/10.5281/zenodo.15738536).

 ---

 ## Getting Started